Dimension and measure for generic continuous images: Proofs

 and it is easy to see that the function $g \in C_n(X)$ defined by $g(x) = (g_1(x) , \dots, g_n(x))$ is both Lipschitz and $\varepsilon$ close to $f$ in $C_n(X_0)$, which completes the proof. \end{proof}

 Before stating and proving the next lemma we will fix some notation.
-For a bounded set $F$ and $\delta>0$, let $N_\delta (F)$ denote the smallest number of open sets required for a $\delta$-cover of $F$ and let $M_\delta(F)$ denote the maximum number of closed disjoint balls with radius $\delta$ and centres in $F$.
-Such a collection of balls is called a $\delta$-\emph{packing} of $F$.
+For a bounded set $F$ and $\delta>0$, let $N_\delta (F)$ denote the smallest number of open sets required for a $\delta$-cover of $F$ and let $M_\delta(F)$ denote the maximum number of sets possible in a $\delta$-packing of $F$, where a $\delta$-packing is a collection of closed disjoint balls with radius $\delta$ and centres in $F$.
 Recall that the lower and upper box dimensions of a set $F \subseteq X$ are defined by